icy/genvsub/README.md

 ### Installation.
 Examples

+Starting from `v1.2.2`, you can download binary files generated automatically by Github-Action action (via goreleaser tool).
+You find the files from the release listing page: https://github.com/icy/genvsub/releases

-To install on your laptop, please try the popular way
+To install on your laptop by local compiling process, please try the popular way

     $ go get -v github.com/icy/genvsub
     $ export PATH=$PATH:$(go env GOPATH)/bin